ht0324/ht0324.github.io/_posts/2025-01-27-Deepseekmath.md

 ### Summary & Final Thoughts

-DeepSeekMath is an example of how efficiency-driven research can lead to improvements.
+DeepSeekMath shows how efficiency-driven research can lead to improvements.
 GRPO streamlines PPO by removing the need for a value model, reducing computational cost while staying true to the original PPO formulation.
 This enables DeepSeek to run more RL iterations, which in turn can lead to better-trained models.

 This paper reinforces the idea that **efficiency is a core factor that directly influences model performance**.
 It also shows how taking a first-principles approach to ML research can lead to both simpler and more effective solutions.
-While DeepSeekMath itself is a step forward in mathematical reasoning, I think the bigger impact of this work is in how it shapes reinforcement learning efficiency going forward.
+While DeepSeekMath itself is a good model for mathematical reasoning, I think the bigger impact of this work is in how it shapes reinforcement learning efficiency going forward.